 Bea Labikova is a Slovak-Canadian saxophonist and improviser.
-Her music is rooted in her interest in contemporary free improvisation, modern jazz, Carnatic music and folk music from various cultures.
+Her music draws from her interest in free improvisation, modern jazz and Carnatic music.

 She is actively involved in Toronto's creative music scene as a freelance saxophonist and as a member of several ensembles, such as Asiko Afrobeat Ensemble, Lila Ensemble, The Rhinoceros Saxophone Quartet, and Insou-Unsou.

 Bea is drawn towards exploring connections between different forms of art through free improvisation.
 She has collaborated extensively with many dancers, researching the relationship between movement and music.

 She has been also developing her own innovative style on the Fujara, a Slovak overtone flute.
 Bea adapted the instrument for use in free improvisation, taking it out of its traditional folk music context and exploring the Fujara's percussive potential.